Automated Work Zone Speed Enforcement Program

 How do I pay a Notice of Liability?

-Violators will be able to log in to the violation processing website and enter their citation and PIN number to access their notice, view the images and video, and determine their options for payment.
+Violators are able to log in to the violation processing website and enter their citation and PIN number to access their notice, view the images and video, and determine their options for payment.
 Additional options for fine payment include:

 • PAY ONLINE: Payment can be made by credit or debit card at nysworkzone.photonotice.com using the notice number, license plate number and PIN provided.
 There is a convenience fee of $3.75 for credit and debit card payments.